Sam Shahidi

 Sam Shahidi (born August 1, 1983) is a businessperson and co-founder of Shots Podcast Network and CEO of Happy Dad Hard Seltzer.
 Also, a partner of the popular YouTube group, Nelk Boys.

 In 2009, he and his brother John Shahidi started the video game development company RockLive, where they developed mobile games for athletes such as Cristiano Ronaldo and Mike Tyson.
 In 2013, RockLive became Shots Mobile before becoming Shots Podcast Network.

 Early life

-Sam Shahidi was born to an Iranian Kurdish family in Los Angeles, California.

 He and his older brother John Shahidi grew up in Southern California.
 They were raised by their mother and grandmother.

 Career

 RockLive

 John and Sam Shahidi started developing iOS apps in 2009 and started out as a video game development company called Rock Software, later renamed RockLive.
 Their first commercial app was RunPee.

 The Shahidis were childhood friends of football players Carson and Jordan Palmer.
 The Shahidis ran Chad "Ochocinco" Johnson's social media, and developed his two apps, Chad Ochocinco Experience, and its follow-up, MadChad.

 Between 2009 and 2012, they developed additional apps for celebrity athletes, including Usain Bolt, Terrell Owens, Ronaldo and Mike Tyson.
 To promote the game Mike Tyson Main Event in 2011, Shahidi rented a boxing ring during the festival South by Southwest in Austin, Texas, with Tyson making an appearance.